Skip to content

 There are several surface treatments that have the potential to increase the durability of metal parts.
 Among the most widely used in the industrial sector are black oxide and galvanizing.

-If you’re trying to decide between these two finishes for your parts or components, you’ve come to the right place!
+If you’re trying to decide between these two finishes for your parts or components, this article will guide you!

-In this article, our specialists will tell you everything you need to know about these two treatments.
-In the paragraphs that follow, you’ll find out which one is best for your project.
+In the paragraphs that follow, our specialists will tell you everything you need to know about these two treatments, so you can find out which one is best suited for your project.

 Black Oxide Definition

-Black Oxide is defined as a chemical process used to treat the surface of metals to protect them from corrosion and improve their aesthetic appearance.
+Black oxide, also known as chemical burnishing, blackening, or black oxidation, is defined as a chemical process used to treat the surface of metals, providing protection against corrosion and enhancing their aesthetic appearance.

-The process produces a surface layer of protective iron oxides on the metal, usually black or brown in color.
+This treatment produces a surface layer of protective iron oxides on the metal, typically black or brown in color.

 Metals Compatible with Black Oxide